Descanonge/tomate/README.rst

 To add optional dependencies::

   pip install .[Feature name]
-  # Feature name can be Mask, NetCDF
+  # Feature name can be Mask, NetCDF, Plots

 To remove::